The Space Between the Lines

-The Space Between the Lines (Gut gegen Nordwind) is a 2019 German romantic drama film directed by Vanessa Jopp, based on the novel Love Virtually by Daniel Glattauer.
+The Space Between the Lines (Gut gegen Nordwind) is a 2019 German romantic drama film directed by Vanessa Jopp, based on the 2006 novel Gut gegen Nordwind by Daniel Glattauer.
 The film stars Alexander Fehling and Nora Tschirner in the lead roles.

-The film premiered on 3 September in Cologne and was released on 12 September 2019 by the German division of Sony Pictures Releasing.
+The film premiered on 3 September 2019 in Cologne and was released on 12 September 2019 by the German division of Sony Pictures Releasing.